they affect one out of a hundred newborns but are treatable – breaking latest news-breakinglatest.news-Breaking Latest News

 Critical congenital heart disease

-In the presence of complex cases, such as those due to a genetic predisposition, acting promptly with targeted treatments allows, even for the most critical forms, to reduce the risks and improve the quality of life of the unborn child. «More than 90-95% of patients with heart disease, including very severe ones, survive to childhooda truly unthinkable result just a few decades ago,” says the cardiologist.
+In the presence of complex cases, such as those due to a genetic predisposition, acting promptly with targeted treatments allows, even for the most critical forms, to reduce the risks and improve the quality of life of the unborn child.
+TO”Over 90-95% of patients with heart disease, including very severe ones, survive to childhooda truly unthinkable result only a few decades ago», says the cardiologist.

-«And this is thanks to check-ups, which also include obstetric ultrasounds and possibly fetal echocardiographies, not only when the obstetrician finds something wrong, but also in the event of risk factors such as, for example, maternal illnesses or the use of potentially dangerous drugs .
+“And this is thanks to checkups, which also include obstetric ultrasounds and possibly fetal echocardiographies, not only when the obstetrician finds something wrong, but also in the event of risk factors such as, for example, maternal illnesses or taking potentially dangerous.
 An early diagnosis it also allows you to be followed in specialized centres and planning delivery where pediatric interventional cardiology and cardiac surgery are present.
 In summary, primary and secondary prevention are crucial for the health of the unborn child.
-By primary we mean a woman who, even before starting a pregnancy, performs all the control tests, abandons bad habits – among all smoking -, monitors her weight, does sport; with secondary we mean that if there was a pathology or a greater risk of developing it, being able to count on one early diagnosis and appropriate therapies makes the difference», concludes Favilli.
+By primary we mean a woman who, even before starting a pregnancy, performs all the control tests, abandons bad habits – among all smoking -, monitors her weight, does sport; with secondary we mean that if there was a pathology or a greater risk of developing it, being able to count on one early diagnosis and appropriate therapies it makes the difference», concludes Favilli.

 Specialized centres